 Fire Alarms/Smoke Detectors are located in each apartment, in each lobby, one in the student lounge, and one in the laundry room

 1400 building: all smoke detectors in the common areas and each individual apartment are hard wired with a battery back-up.
-The fire alarm is monitored by Security Systems Inc. When the fire alarm is sounded throughout the building, the monitoring station contacts the fire department, Armando Del Valle, Building & Grounds and the Resident Assistant.
+The fire alarm is monitored by Security Systems Inc. When the fire alarm is sounded throughout the building, the monitoring station contacts the fire department, Ignacio Salinas, Building & Grounds and the Resident Assistant.
 All residents must leave the building and wait until the fire fighters or a McCormick staff member say it is OK to enter the building.

 Kimbark building: the building is equipped with fire alarms/smoke detectors throughout the building.
 The fire alarm/smoke detectors located in the common areas, hallways, stairwells are hardwired with a battery back-up.
 When the fire alarm is sounded throughout the building, the monitoring station contacts the fire department, staff and the Resident Assistant.
 The fire alarm/smoke detector in the individual apartments fire alarms are not connected to a monitoring system that notifies the fire department or other residents.
 If you have a fire in your apartment that is not containable: